nextstrain/ncov/narratives/ncov_draft.md

 ### Reading a Phylogenetic Tree

+Below, we see an illustration with a phylogenetic tree on the left, where mutations are shown as colored circles.
+On the right are the corresponding sequences, also with mutations shown as colored circles.
-Below, we can see that sequences that share the same mutations group together.
+We can see that sequences that share the same mutations group together.
 When sequences appear linked by a flat vertical line, like A and B, this means there are no differences between them - their sequences are identical.

 When a sequence sits on a long line on its own, like C or E, this means it has unique mutations not found in other sequences.
 The longer the line, the more mutations.